SerhiiCho/tiny-logger/README.md

 ## Send logs with POST request

 Tiny logger allows you to send logs as json object on a specific endpoint.
 In order to enable this option you need to call `enablePostRequest` method on `Logger` class.
+To disable this method call `disablePostRequest` method.

 ```php
 use Serhii\TinyLogger\Logger;